With a hip-hip and a clippity-clop

 Anime and Manga

-- Durarara!! with a more modernized version of the Dullahan... the horse takes the form of a Cool Bike (landing it into My Horse Is A Motorbike territory).
+- Durarara!! has a more modernized version of the Dullahan... the horse takes the form of a Cool Bike (landing it into My Horse Is a Motorbike territory).
 Although interestingly it used to be a horse—it's just disguised.
 Its shadow is still of a horse, and it can be heard whinnying.